arcinfini/pyhnix/README.md

 The current workflow consists of separate branches based on the current version specification.
 The default branches are `main` and `dev`.
 The branch `main` is the branch where production code is released to.
 The server pulls from `main` on server startup. `dev` is used for development testing before being released to production.
 When working on separate versions, the naming scheme of `dev@X.X.X` is used.
 Most minor bug fixes and changes are updated on 0.0.X versions while new features are put on 0.X.0 versions.

+# How to use

+A makefile is included to deploy the bot to a production environment.
+The general dependencies to make this application are docker, make and python 3.8 or higher. `systemctl` is used to control the state of the docker compose.

+For the build to work correctly, it must be stored in `/root/pyhnix`.

+# How to develop

+The makefile includes a venv option that easily creates a venv and installs pip requirements.

 # Version release 1.0.0

 ##### ext